 Like every ministry, we have our Statement of Beliefs on our website for everyone to see exactly what we believe the written Word of God says about the most critical issues of the Christian faith.
-We thought it would be helpful to those seeking biblical truth if we added our Statement of UN-Beliefs, so as to show you “what it is not.”
+Please read it and see for yourself if it resonates for you.

-1. We do not believe the “Postmodern” lie that there is no such thing as absolute truth (which, in itself, is an absolutism).
+1. Is not the “Postmodern” lie that there is no such thing as absolute truth itself an absolutism?

-9. We do not believe that “faith” is a force generated by the human mind that automatically brings either good or bad into one’s life.
+9. Are “faith” and “fear” actually forces generated by the human mind that automatically bring either good or bad into one’s life?